Students often have questions about what their Open Access course will involve and what preparation is needed:

 How do I enrol for a course?

-You enrol online.
-Once you have decided which level language course you require, just click on the 'Book now' link on the Open Access page to access the University online shop.
-The shop will take you through the stages required to select a course and make your payment via debit or credit card.
+You enrol through the University’s Online Shop.
+Once you have decided which level language course you require, just click on the ‘Enrol now' on the Open Access page which will take you to the right page in the Online shop.
+The Shop will take you through the stages required to select a course and make your payment by debit or credit card.

 Will there be any formal tests?

 Yes and no. There won’t be any formal tests during the 20 weeks of classes.
-Your tutor may run some informal tests in class to monitor your progress, but they will not be taken into account as formal evaluation.
-However, if you wish to take a test, you will be able to do so.
-A written assessment will take place during May and an oral assessment will take place in the first 2 weeks after the University Easter vacation.
-Your tutor will provide details on arrangements for oral assessments, by the end of Semester 2 at the latest.
+Your tutor may run some informal tests in class to monitor your progress, but they do not count as formal evaluation.
+However, if you wish to be awarded a mark for your language course by taking the formal course assessment you will be able to do so if you are available to attend written and oral examinations in the University’s summer term.
+Open Access students will receive further information about examinations towards the end of the autumn term.

 How to find Languages for All when travelling by public transport?

 Most cross-country services to Birmingham arrive at New Street Station.
-Up to six trains an hour depart for the University on the cross-city line (ten minutes to University station, final destination Longbridge or Redditch).
-The Ashley building is a seven-minute walk from University Station.
+Up to six trains an hour depart for the University on the cross-city line from New Street (ten minutes to University station, final destination Longbridge or Redditch).
+The Ashley building is a seven-minute walk across campus from University Station.

 What about parking at the University?